mrloulass/mrloulass/README.md

 <!-- **mrloulass/mrloulass** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

 - 💬 I am Louis Lassegue, a Full-Stack Software Developer.
 After 15 years in a retail environment specializing in inventory, logistics, and customer service.
-In my past experiences, I’ve learned how to lead a  diverse team in different environments.
+I’ve learned how to lead a  diverse team in different environments.
 I’m transitioning to a career in software development.

 - 🔭 I’m currently working on labs and projects for course work at CodeFellows.
 - 🌱 I’m currently learning FullStack Development at Codefellows.